 We need to access your Mac’s Hard Disk, and to ensure we can do that you need to open Finder’s Preferences from the menu bar.
 Under the General heading, tick the box to show your Hard Disk on the Desktop.

 10. Copy your data to your new account

 Double click the Hard Disk icon that has appeared on your Desktop to open a new Finder window.

 Navigate to the Users folder and then go into your old user account.

-Here is all your old data, if there are no red block icon on the folders, you can go into them and copy whatever data you want to recover.
+Here are all your old data, if there are no red block icons on the folders, you can go into them and copy whatever data you want to recover.
 Otherwise, control-click any folder with a red block icon and click Duplicate.